On model emulation and closure tests for 3+1D relativistic heavy-ion collisions: GP Emulator Comparison

 In this section, we will assess the impacts on the emulator accuracy from performing PCA transformations on the functional model inputs, $\tilde{\zeta}(T,\mu_B)$, $\tilde{\eta}(\mu_B)$ and $\langle y_{\rm loss}\rangle(y_\mathrm{init})$, and use the principal components to fit the GP emulators instead of the curve parameters listed in Table~\ref{tab:parameters}.

 To explain 99\% of the variance in the training design, we need three principal components for $\tilde{\eta}(\mu_B)$ and $\langle y_{\rm loss}\rangle(y_\mathrm{init})$ and six principal components for $\tilde{\zeta}(T,\mu_B)$.
 Since the functional parametrizations for $\tilde{\eta}(\mu_B)$ and $\langle y_{\rm loss}\rangle(y_\mathrm{init})$ are simple piece-wise linear functions (see Eqs.~\eqref{eq:ylossParam} and \eqref{eq:QGPshearParam}), the number of principal components needed is the same as the number of model parameters.
 For the QGP's specific bulk viscosity, the parameterization in Eq.~\eqref{eq:QGPbulkParam} is non-linear.
 The PCA transformation indicates that two more degrees of freedom are needed in addition to the four model parameters.
+We checked that the averaged relative RMS errors are less than 5\% between the original parameterizations and the ones reconstructed using the truncated principal components.

 Figure~\ref{fig:E_GP_PCA_PCSK} shows the standard PCSK emulators in full points and the results (in open markers) from the PCSK GP trained with the principal components from the PCA transformations on the model parameters, $\tilde{\zeta}(T,\mu_B)$, $\tilde{\eta}(\mu_B)$ and $\langle y_{\rm loss}\rangle(y_\mathrm{init})$.
 We note that because of the PCA transformation on model parameters, our training points may no longer be evenly distributed in the 22-dimensional model parameter space.